accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/glossaire/alternative-textuelle-image.md

   - `<embed type="image/…"> `;
   - `<canvas> `;
   - tags with a WAI-ARIA `role="img"` attribute.
-- Otherwise, value of the WAI-ARIA `aria-label` attribute for elements:
+- Otherwise, the value of the WAI-ARIA `aria-label` attribute for elements:
   - `<img>`;
   - `<area>`;
   - `<input type="image">`;